GalvanizeOpenSource/stats-shortcourse/docs/_sources/index.rst.txt

 data-oriented discipline.
-And if you are interested in pursuing data science through the `Galvanize Data Science Immersive <https://www.galvanize.com/pick-a-locatoin?page=%2Fdata-science>`_, mastery of all this material will help make your Galvanize admission process -- rather than impossible -- a breeze.
+And if you are interested in pursuing data science through the `Galvanize Data Science Immersive <https://www.galvanize.com/pick-a-locatoin?page=%2Fdata-science>`_, mastery of all this material will help make your Galvanize admission process -- rather than a daunting scary prospect -- a breeze.

 Day 1
 ^^^^^